-Abstract: The proofs of the probability density function (pdf) of the Wishart distribution tend to be complicated with geometric viewpoints, tedious Jacobians and not self-contained algebra.
+Abstract.
+The proofs of the probability density function (pdf) of the Wishart distribution tend to be complicated with geometric viewpoints, tedious Jacobians and not self-contained algebra.
 In this paper, some known proofs and simple new ones for uncorrelated and correlated cases are provided with didactic explanations.
-For the new derivation of the uncorrelated case, an elementary direct derivation of the distribution of the Bartlettdecomposed matrix is provided.
+For the new derivation of the uncorrelated case, an elementary direct derivation of the distribution of the Bartlett-decomposed matrix is provided.
 In the derivation of the correlated case from the uncorrelated one, simple methods including a new one are shown.

-Keywords: Jacobian, multivariate normality, probability density function (pdf), triangular matrix, Bartlett decomposition.
+Keywords: Jacobian · Multivariate normality · Probability density function (pdf) · Triangular matrix · Bartlett decomposition.

-1. Introduction
+1 Introduction

 The Wishart distribution has been often used for the matrix of the squares and cross products of random vectors.
-Though the distribution is given under multivariate normality, the distribution has various extensions e.g., the inverted distribution (Anderson, 2003, Section 7.7), singular cases (Srivastava, 2003; Bodnar & Okhrin, 2008; Mathai & Provost, 2022), complex-valued ones (Srivastava & Khatri, 1979, Section 3.7), those with multiple degrees of freedom (df) (Ogasawara, 2022a), the joint distributions of the Wishart matrix and normal vectors (Yonenaga, 2022) and cases under arbitrary distributions (Srivastava & Khatri, 1979, Lemma 3.2.3).
+In multivariate analysis or more specifically structural equation modeling (SEM), a modified log-likelihood of this distribution (see e.g., Ogasawara, 2016, Equation (2.8)) has been used probably as a gold-standard discrepancy function for estimation even under non-normality though the distribution is given under multivariate normality.
+In SEM, variations of the distribution are also used as priors for covariance matrices (Liu, Qu, Zhang, & Wu, 2022; Zhang, 2021).
+The distribution has various extensions e.g., the inverted distribution (Anderson, 2003, Section 7.7), singular cases (Bodnar & Okhrin, 2008; Mathai & Provost, 2022; Srivastava, 2003), complex-valued ones (Srivastava & Khatri, 1979, Section 3.7; Mathai, Provost, & Haubold, 2022, Section 5.5), those with two different degrees of freedom (df's) (Ogasawara, 2023b), the joint distributions of the Wishart matrix and normal vectors (Yonenaga, 2022) and cases under arbitrary distributions (Hsu, 1940; Srivastava & Khatri, 1979, Lemma 3.2.3; Olkin, 2002, Section 2).